Difficult roads often lead to beautiful destinations. The Dampier Peninsula stretches 220km north of Broome in Australia’s North West.

 Two Bedroom Cabins x 2

 These cabins are very similar to each other, one is called Seaview, the other Beach Shack.
 They are set to the back of the retreat a little amongst the gubinge fruit trees.

 Kids having a ball climbing a Gubinge fruit tree.

 That said they still get plenty of sea breeze and are within easy walking distance of everything.

-A wonderful option for families, lots of room, big verandahs and air conditioned.
+A wonderful option for families, with lots of room, big verandahs and air-conditioned.

 Eco Tents x 2

 These eco tents are spacious and beautifully ventilated.
 With every wall screened, the breeze passes through wonderfully.
 Inside you’ll find in addition to your bed a table and chairs, a bar fridge, pedestal fan.
 Outside is your BBQ.

 One Tent is called “Gubinge” This is the family tent it sleeps 4